skie/cakephp-factory-muffin/README.md

 Here created 11 users records in database.

 ## In tests we need to flush created objects.
-It could be achieved by
+It could be achieved by call

 ```php
 FactoryLoader::getInstance()->getFactoryMuffin()->deleteSaved();